Rubinjo/HWGAN/README.md

 ## Usage

-- The training of the OCR and GAN models will by default use the [EMNIST ByMerge](https://developer.nvidia.com/cuda-toolkit), for custom datasets please follow our [DATA_GUIDE](userinput/DATA_GUIDE.md).
+- The training of the OCR and GAN models will by default use the [EMNIST ByMerge dataset](https://www.nist.gov/itl/products-and-services/emnist-dataset), for custom datasets please follow our [DATA_GUIDE](userinput/DATA_GUIDE.md).
 For training the neural networks on the default dataset use the following command:

 ```
 python train.py